UMCSLimit/Led/emulatorfront/README.md

 ### Design
 - svg design
+- on segment hover show x, y, color (if segement is not on instutute, give additional infomation)
 - live mode button with gradient background (https://codepen.io/Katiae/pen/wdXpOY)
 - kinect / dmx icons
 - When live animate in little people